chuongmep/bim42.github.io/_posts/2017-09-17-using-the-revit-ifc-export-in-your-own-add-on.md

   - Plugin
   - Revit
 ---
 In September 2011, Autodesk make accessible the Industry Foundation Classes (IFC) exporter for Revit as [open source code](http://thebuildingcoder.typepad.com/blog/2011/09/revit-ifc-exporter-released-as-open-source.html), licensed through a LGPL v.
 2.1 licensing agreement.
-In 2014, this project evolved to [include IFC import](http://thebuildingcoder.typepad.com/blog/2014/05/ifc-exporter-open-source-wiki.html) as well, and was named &#8220;IFC for Revit&#8221;.
+In 2014, this project evolved to [include IFC import](http://thebuildingcoder.typepad.com/blog/2014/05/ifc-exporter-open-source-wiki.html) as well, and was named "IFC for Revit".

 This source code is available on [Source Forge](https://sourceforge.net/projects/ifcexporter/), and everyone can contribute to the part of Revit that deal with IFC.